chase-slept/media-workflow/README.md

 ### Jellyfin (Remote)

 Since our remote users are using the high-bandwidth server for Jellyfin, we need to configure a few things.
-In the ruTorrent settings under Autotools, I enabled the "AutoMove with a filter to match `/movies|shows/` and set the path to finished downloads to `/home/slept/media`, change the operation type to 'hard link', and enable "Add torrent's label to path".
+In the ruTorrent settings under Autotools, I enabled the "AutoMove with a filter" to match `/movies|shows/` and set the path to finished downloads to `/home/slept/media`, changed the operation type to 'hard link', and enabled "Add torrent's label to path".
 This is the path we'll use for media files in the Jellyfin instance that runs on the remote server.
 Hardlinking the completed files to this directory will prevent us from having to actually move or copy any files, which will allow the torrents to continue seeding if needed and prevent duplicate files from taking up our limited storage.
 When it comes time to delete files to make room, we'll only need to remove files from this media folder as, presumably, Sonarr/Radarr will have removed the original download files since we configured it to do so earlier.
 Create user accounts for any remote users and that completes the configuration for Jellyfin.
 Remember, our local Jellyseerr instance doesn't interface with this Jellyfin at all, so the user accounts we create won't be able to be used with Jellyseerr--a separate user account will need to be made for remote users to create media requests.

 ### Recap 1